 The City of Kent strongly encourages participation by the general public in local government.
-The Mayor and City Council believe the city is best served when there is broad representation of Kent residents serving on its boards or commissions.
+The Mayor and City Council believe the city is best served when there is broad representation of Kent residents serving on its boards. commissions and task forces.

-While all positions are voluntary, some board and commission seats require certain skills or training.
-Vacancies on Kent’s boards and commissions occur at varying times throughout the year.
-If you are interested in serving on a particular board or commission, please submit your application for review.
+While all positions are voluntary, some require certain skills or training.
+Vacancies on Kent’s boards, commissions and task forces occur at varying times throughout the year.
+If you are interested in serving, please submit your application for review.

 The City Council appoints members to the Special Events Center Public Facilities District (PFD) Board of Directors.
 All other appointments are selected by the Mayor and subject to confirmation by the City Council.